christopherlovell/christopherlovell.github.io_old/research.md

 <img class="small" src="/images/all_components.png" title="FLARES components">
 <p style="text-align:center; font-style:italic">The column density of gas, stars and dark matter in the most overdense region in the FLARES sample.</p>

-To approach these problems we started the First Light And Reionisation Epoch Simulations (FLARES), a suite of 40 'zoom' simulations using a modified version of the <a href="http://icc.dur.ac.uk/Eagle/" target="blank">EAGLE</a> code.
+<a href="flaresimulations.github.io/" target="source">The First Light And Reionisation Epoch Simulations (FLARES)</a> are one approach to these issues.
+FLARES consists of a suite of 40 'zoom' simulations using a modified version of the <a href="http://icc.dur.ac.uk/Eagle/" target="blank">EAGLE</a> code.
-EAGLE is a state-of-the-art cosmological hydrodynamic simulation that has been tuned to a small number of distribution functions in the local universe.
-We selected regions at high redshift ($z = 4.67$), with a range of overdensities, from an enormous $(3.2 \, \mathrm{Gpc})^3$ periodic dark matter-only volume, and resimulated these with full hydrodynamics at fiducial EAGLE resolution ($m_{\mathrm{gas}} \sim 10^6 \, \mathrm{M_{\odot} \, yr^{-1}}$).
+We selected regions at high redshift, with a range of overdensities, from an enormous periodic dark matter-only volume, and resimulated these with full hydrodynamics at fiducial EAGLE resolution.
-I led the first release paper (<a href="https://arxiv.org/abs/2004.07283">Lovell et al 2021; arXiv:2004.07283</a>) in which we study the galaxy stellar mass function, star formation rate function and star-forming sequence predictions.
+I led the first release paper (<a href="https://arxiv.org/abs/2004.07283">Lovell et al 2021; arXiv:2004.07283</a>) in which we study predictions for the galaxy stellar mass function, star formation rate function and star-forming sequence.
-By weighting them appropriately we combine the regions to produce composite distribution functions, significantly extending the dynamic range compared to periodic simulations at similar resolution.
-We can also study the environmental dependence of galaxy formation and evolution during the Epoch of Reionisation (EoR).
 Below is an introductory talk that I gave at the 2020 SAZERAC meeting (with awkward slide transition requests due to a technical error...!).

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/95pZbjGGpjA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

-There are a number of other FLARES papers either published or in the works.
-Aswin presented predictions for the photometric properties in <a href="https://arxiv.org/abs/2008.06057">Vijayan et al 2020; arXiv:2008.06057</a>, and will soon be presenting predictions for the dust reprocessed emission, using radiative transfer techniques.
+The FLARES project has now produced a number of published papers on a range of topics.
+For further details please check out our dedicated website, <a href="https://flaresimulations.github.io/">flaresimulations.github.io</a>, where you can find data products and visualisations.
 I am currently working on predictions for the passive galaxy population at $z > 5$, some early results are presented in this talk at SAZERAC 2021 <a href="https://www.youtube.com/watch?v=VRHcg5EHJOs">here</a>.
-For further details please check out our dedicated website, <a href="https://flaresimulations.github.io/">flaresimulations.github.io</a>, where you can find data products and visualisations.

 <!--img class="small" src="/images/flares_fom.png" title="FLARES figure of merit">
 <p style="text-align:center; font-style:italic">Figure of merit showing the distribution of a number of simulations on a plane of dark matter element resolution against simulated volume.
 FLARES, whilst explicitly simulating a similar volume to similar resolution simulations, has an 'effective' volume 4 orders of magnitude larger when combining the regions.</p-->